DylDarab/CPE314-mqtt-project1/README.md

 ![mqtt-architect](https://user-images.githubusercontent.com/76202663/222755386-26d01b3f-07cc-43c7-b6ec-656115301b93.png)

+- Client: The client reads sensor data from three sensors - Relative humidity, temperature, and thermal array.
+It sends the sensor data to the broker along with its node ID and the current time.
+The client can read sensor data stored in an Excel file and send it to the broker for every 3 minutes.

+- Broker: The broker receives data from the client and forwards it to its subscribers.
+It prints out an IP address on the screen when a new subscriber or publisher connects or disconnects, and it prints out published messages on the screen.

-The Client has three types of sensors - Relative humidity, temperature, and thermal array.
-The Broker forwards any data it receives to its subscribers.
-The Server subscribes for data from Client, assembles the data as necessary, and writes it in a local database for later query or visualization.
+- Server: The server subscribes to data from the client through the broker.
+It receives data from the client and writes it in a local database (SQLite) for later query or visualization.
+The server prints out received messages from the broker on the screen.

 ## Getting Started